 Find out what hiking or walking trails there are near you.
 Do you live near a state park, national park, or national forest?
 Perfect!
-Day passes are very inexpensive and most have wonderful trails and picnic areas.
+Day passes to free park are very inexpensive and most have wonderful trails and picnic areas.

 Not sure where to find one?
 Try the Find a Park tool on State Parks.com to find one within driving distance.
-This cool site tells you all the state and national parks and other state and federal recreation areas in every state.
+They tell you all the state and national parks and other state and federal recreation areas in every state.

-Here’s a list of cheap or free summer indoor activities for kids when the weather just won’t cooperate.
+Here’s a list of fun ideas of cheap or free summer indoor activities for kids when the weather just won’t cooperate.